hafsah1976/SVG-LOGO-GENERATOR/README.md

 ![Logo shape: Square with Border Radius](examples/example-1.png)

 [4].
-Making a Triangle using hexadecimal code from hexcolours array, it has the characters "POP"
+Making a Triangle using hexadecimal code from hexcolours array in the lib folder, it has the characters "POP"

 ![Logo shape: Triangle](examples/madeusingHexCode.png)